 Amazon’s “Subscribe and Save” feature is a powerful use of defaults.
 By offering customers a small discount in exchange for creating a recurring subscription, Amazon makes it a customer’s default to repurchase the item.

 Not only that, but “Subscribe and Save” is pre-selected, so even the process of subscribing is a default.
 A customer has to think harder to purchase the item once than to buy it multiple times.

 There’s no doubt that a large part of Amazon’s revenue comes from applying these principles.
-In fact, in 2013, McKinsey estimated that 35% of what customers were buying on Amazon was driven by their suggestive selling algorithms alone.

 However, these powerful tactics weren’t discovered in a day.
 They are the product of years of testing and optimization.

 That’s why, if you want to apply these principles to your brand, a testing mentality is critical.
 You have to be willing to test the application of the same principle in hundreds of ways.